We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s a daunting task.
-Pee and poo end up in places they shouldn’t (like, really shouldn’t), the laundry is endless, the carpet will never be the same, and everyone’s patience will be pushed to the limit.
+Pee and poop end up in places they shouldn’t (like, really shouldn’t), the laundry is endless, the carpet will never be the same, and everyone’s patience will be pushed to the limit.

 A potty seat or chair sized just for them can give your toddler a big confidence boost as they tackle the process of ditching diapers for underwear.

 In addition to making your child feel more secure, a toddler-proportioned potty can help with the ergonomics of “the go.”
-Having their legs at a 90-degree angle (or even slightly squatted), feet flat on the floor or a footstool, and sitting securely will help your child move their bowels more easily.
+Having their legs at a 90-degree angle (or even slightly squatted), with feet flat on the floor or a footstool, and sitting securely will help your child move their bowels more easily.

 Plus, sitting way up high with legs dangling and hanging on for dear life just isn’t comfortable, especially for a newbie.

-As a general rule of thumb, toddlers under the age of 2 or 2 1/2 years often seem to prefer potty chairs, while toddlers who are 2 1/2 to 3 1/2 years old seem to prefer using the “grown-up potty.
+As a general rule of thumb, toddlers under the age of 2 or 2 1/2 often seem to prefer potty chairs, while toddlers who are 2 1/2 to 3 1/2 seem to prefer using the grown-up potty.

 We interviewed parents, read reviews, and tested some products with our own kids (don’t worry, no toddlers or parents were harmed in the testing of these toilets) to bring you our list of top picks for toddler toilet training seats and chairs.